PatrickMatthiesen/DSYS-gRPC-template/README.md

 > This guide assumes that you at least have downloaded go.

-If you haven't installed Google's protocol buffers, see the [prerequisites](#prerequisites) part at the bottom before continuing.
+If you haven't installed Google's protocol buffer compiler (protoc), see the [prerequisites](#prerequisites) at the bottom before continuing.

 When you have protoc downloaded, you can start by following the [Setup of a new repository](#setup-of-a-new-repository), which should show you how to start making your repository structure and how to run the different things.
-While setting up your repository, make sure to go to the appropriate sections explaining the basics of what to do in each of the files.
+While setting up your repository, go to the appropriate sections explaining the basics of what to do in each file.
 If the sections don't explain it well enough, you can compare your code to the working code example in this repository or ask for help.
 I would very much appreciate feedback if you have any 🙂.

 ## Setup of a new repository